History and Traditions

 Founded in 2005 as "MBT House," which reflected our three core buildings: Marshall, Buchanan and Thomas, our house was re-named Brooks College House in the fall of 2008 to honor Robert C. Brooks Sr. ‘66, his wife Susan and their son Jim ‘98 in recognition of their support for both Franklin & Marshall College and our house.
 In February of 2009 we opened and dedicated our beautiful Commons that has quickly become the heart of all the activities of our House.
 During the dedication ceremony Mr. Brooks observed that "these buildings are the ones that we consider our roots at F&M" as he pointed to Marshall where he once lived as a Franklin & Marshall student and to Buchanan where his son Jim lived when he was at F&M.

+Banner Signing.
 Since our founding in 2005, incoming first-year members of Brooks College House have signed the back of a large banner that reads "Welcome to Brooks House."
 This collection of names and class years represents the continuing physical and intellectual growth of our House community.

 Robert J. Brooks, Sr. '66, P'98